 - Complete Freightera invoice including any and all additional charges.

-- Your supplier’s invoice showing cost of damaged goods.
+- Your supplier’s invoice showing the cost of damaged goods.

 - Any other relevant documentation pertaining to your shipment: